2017 Speech Contest Call for Entries

-Entry Deadline: Tuesday, April 15th.
-Students should email their manuscript and/or detailed outline to Speech Contest Committee to Speech@dartmouth.edu by 5:00pm on Tuesday, April 15th.
+Entry Deadline: Tuesday, March 7th, 5:00pm.
+Students should email their manuscript and/or detailed outline to the Speech Contest Committee at Speech@dartmouth.edu by 5:00pm on Tuesday, March 7th.
 Please use “SPEECH CONTEST ENTRY” as your subject line.
 Please note your name and class year in your email entry.

 Key Dates to Know